-As a longtime vegan who travels around the world forever explaining my diet and lifestyle choices, I've heard every comment, question, joke and urban legend about veganism.
+As a longtime vegan who travels around the world forever explaining my diet and lifestyle - I've heard every comment, question, joke and urban legend about veganism.

-Here I'm going to address the top 10 repeat offenders that I hear the most (read: all the time), complete with my own very personal responses.
+Here I'm going to address the top 10 repeat offenders that I hear the most, complete with my responses.

-Defending animal rights is like defending the existence of the sun.
-Open your eyes.
+Because sometimes defending animal rights is like defending the existence of the sun.

 1. humans are supposed to eat meat.

 Omnivores and obligate carnivores especially are supposed to eat meat because they have to.

 Carnivores have long curved fangs and claws to kill prey and rip apart flesh.

 They also have short digestive tracts to pass raw meat through quickly before it decays and causes colon cancer.